-Using credit to book travel can unlock cheaper, even free ways to see the world if you play your cards right.
+Using credit to book travel can unlock cheaper, even free ways to explore the world if you play your cards right.
 Travel credit cards also may offer airport lounge access or rewards you can redeem for travel-related perks like hotel or flight upgrades.
-There's a reason why 41% of Americans already use a travel rewards credit card, according to a 2023 NerdWallet survey.1 But choosing one can be daunting.
+There's a reason why a 2023 survey showed that 41% of Americans use a travel rewards credit card.1 But choosing one can be daunting.
 Here's how travel rewards work and how to navigate the options.

 How do travel rewards work?